WebFritzi/GUI64/README.md

 # Future Plans
 * Retrieve time from Ultimate 64 and SD2IECs with RealTimeClock
 * Application programming interface: program your app for GUI64

+# Thank You
+A huge THANK YOU to all the users on http://www.Forum64.de who have greatly supported me in bringing this project to life.
+I'm truly grateful for their help.